 - Place sugar softened butter and oil in a bowl and beat until blended.
 Add egg and beat well.
 Add flour and buttermilk alternating between the two, beginning and ending with the flour.
 Mix well after each addition.
 Stir in zest and juice.

 - Spoon half the batter in a 9-inch square baking pan that has been sprayed with non-stick spray.
-Sprinkle evenly with blueberries and top with 1/2 cup toasted coconut.
+Sprinkle evenly with 1 cup of blueberries and top with 1/2 cup toasted coconut.
 Spoon remaining batter over blueberries.
-Sprinkle remaining blueberry mixture over batter.
+Sprinkle remaining blueberries over batter.
 Top with streusel mixture.
 Bake for 50-60 minutes or until a wooden pick inserted in the center comes out clean.
 Let the cake cool in pan for 10 minutes on a wire rack.